It’s time for a change.

 Notice I didn’t say that WE want to change.

 To be fair, some people come to counseling with the express intention to make a change in themselves.
 Perhaps they have recognized that they cannot change others (no matter how hard they try) and/or they may have accepted that they have no control over a stressful or painful situation or circumstance.
 The majority of us, however, default to blaming others for our stress or pain.
 We believe

 our lives would be perfect and our happiness complete.

 This is particularly true in couples work.
 But I digress.

-Folks who come to counseling looking for a way to feel less stressed, sad, angry, anxious, depressed, lonely, alone, or scared often miss the fact that they are responsible for their own feelings.
-The stories that emerge are replete with examples of how this one did that to them and that one didn’t do this for them and they’ll never get over it and it’s all someone else’s fault.
+Folks who come to counseling looking for a way to feel less stressed, sad, angry, anxious, depressed, lonely, alone, or scared often don’t realize that they are the boss of their own feelings.
+The stories they carry are replete with examples of how this one did that to them and that one didn’t do this for them and they’ll never get over it and it’s all someone else’s fault.
 Often their mother’s.

 Change is most effective when you have an accountability partner.
 Counselors are excellent accountability partners because they have the skills and training to help you make real, lasting change.
 A friend or family member, no matter how well-meaning, may not be the best accountability partner for you.
 This is because they love you (and are more likely to let you off the hook) or because they love you (and have their own agenda about wanting you to change).
 A counselor, on the other hand, has no agenda other than to educate, support, and guide you through healing change.